-After having successfully implemented Totara in 2016, a new challenge came in 2018 with the introduction of a full enterprise wide Electronic Medical Record (EMR) to transition from the existing system to an integrated electronic clinical information system which is critical to the future direction of the organisation and has a strong focus on patient safety.
+After having successfully implemented Totara in 2016, a new challenge came in 2018 with the introduction of a full enterprise wide Electronic Medical Record (EMR) to transition from the existing system to an integrated electronic clinical information system which is critical to the future direction of the organization and has a strong focus on patient safety.

 Everything from patient admission to drug prescriptions and patient observations such as temperature and blood pressure are all directly entered into the EMR system.
 This required training over 7,000 clinical staff in the use of the new software, complex biomedical devices and relearning processes around patient interaction associated with the EMR.
 This needed to be accomplished in a very short timeframe of 10 weeks.

-As the project's Learning Systems Lead, explains, “There was huge pressure to provide high-quality training to a large number of staff in the most efficient way possible given the limited timeframe.
+As the project's Learning Systems Lead explains: “There was huge pressure to provide high-quality training to a large number of staff in the most efficient way possible given the limited timeframe.
 We had to think outside the box in how we leveraged various features in the LMS to support staff through this time.

 It was a daunting piece of work given the scope of the project but we believed could meet the brief, particularly as we had just migrated to Totara Learn which had expanded functionality.”

 The LEX system supporting education for the EMR project